 Yogurt is packed with gut-healthy probiotics.
 If purchasing it from the store, look for plain, high-quality, organic yogurt.
 And be sure it states that it contains “live active cultures.”
 Alternatively, it’s actually quite easy to make your own yogurt.

-If plain yogurt’s not your thing, add your own raw local honey, maple syrup, or jam to sweeten and flavor the plain stuff.
-(That way, you are in control of the sweetener and get to avoid other ingredients that are added into flavored yogurts.)
+If plain yogurt’s not your thing, add raw local honey, maple syrup, or jam to sweeten and add flavor.
+(That way, you are in control of the sweetener and can avoid the harmful ingredients in flavored yogurts.)

 Bring on the garlic bread!